 All these treasures lie beneath the peaceful hills of West Virginia, waiting for your exploration and discovery.
 If it sounds fantastic, that’s because it is.
 As one visitor to Organ Cave remarked, “I’ve been all over the world and seen and done a lot of things.
 The only experience that ever topped this one is hiking to the bottom of the Grand Canyon with my son.”

-Named for the massive formations in “The Throne Room,” which suggest a giant pipe organ made over several millennium by mineral deposits from dripping water, Organ Cave is a National Natural Landmark for good reason.
+Named for the massive formations in “The Throne Room,” which suggests a giant pipe organ made over several millennia by mineral deposits from dripping water, Organ Cave is a National Natural Landmark for good reason.

 This breathtakingly beautiful, Indiana Jones-type cave is bursting with sights and history that will make your jaw drop.
 A gypsum room that’s like crawling through a giant geode.
 A 90-foot underground waterfall.
 Ancient writings.
 Fossils.
 Crystals.
 Rock formations.
 This cave has over 45 miles of mapped passageways, with 200 passages yet to be explored.
 It’s a living museum, big enough that 1,100 Confederate soldiers spent 3 winters within its walls.

 With several tours from which to choose, from easy to physically challenging, from 1 hour to “The Undernighter,” (where you’re asked to bring a sleeping bag) for anyone from the casual tourist to the serious caver, you’ll see gypsum flowers, three-toed sloth fossils and equipment left behind by General Lee’s underground ammunition factory, which supplied 75% of the gunpowder used by the Rebels in the Civil War.
 (Please note, the cave is currently closed to tours and will reopen in 2021.)